KSAH-42/RabbitOM/README.md

 This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like:

-I have created a similar set classes in the past, but I was not satisfied.
-Here I want to produce a better implementation.
-For instance, I found a security issue, I don't think it is not a good things to expose credentials as getter property using "raw strings"/plain text.
-I will used SecureString instead of a string type for storing password.
-And after review on some existing classes that I have already created, I will publish another implementation of the RTSP Layer and Onvif Layer.

 # About Real Time Streaming Protocol

 Where RTSP are used ?